dcraver2005/outage-prediction-ml/README.md

 - **Alternative Hypothesis:** The distributions differ.
 - **Test Statistic:** Kolmogorov-Smirnov (K-S) statistic

+I used a KDE (Kernel Density Estimate) plot because TOTAL.CUSTOMERS is a numerical variable.
+KDE plots show the shape of a distribution as a smooth curve, making it easy to compare whether the two groups (missing vs. not missing) have similar or different distributions.

 <iframe
-  src="assets/missingness_customers.html"
+  src="assets/kde_population_missingness_outage_duration.html"
   width="100%"
   height="500"
   frameborder="0"
 ></iframe>

+<iframe
+  src="assets/empirical_dist_K-S_total_customers.html"
+  width="100%"
+  height="500"
+  frameborder="0"
+></iframe>

-**Result:** Observed K-S = 0.1305, p-value = 0.252.
+**Result:** Observed K-S = 0.1305, p-value = 0.2780.
 I **fail to reject the null hypothesis**—there's no significant evidence that duration missingness depends on the total customer count.

 ---